-Fiscal Year 2008 Fourth Quarter Summary
+Fiscal Year 2009 Fourth Quarter Summary

-During the fourth quarter of fiscal year 2008, net sales increased 16.5% to \$129.1 million as compared to \$110.8 million in the fourth quarter of fiscal year 2007.
-The increase was primarily due to increased sales in the International and Commercial business units.
+During the fourth quarter of fiscal 2009, net sales decreased 5.7% to \$121.8 million as compared to \$129.1 million in the fourth quarter of fiscal 2008.
+The decrease was primarily due to decreased net sales in the International and Commercial business units as explained previously in this Annual Report on Form 10-K.

-Gross margin percentage declined from 29.2% in the fourth quarter of fiscal year 2007 to 28.1% in the fourth quarter of fiscal year 2008.
-The decline in gross profit levels was primarily due to higher warranty costs in the quarter and the impact of lower than expected sales, which resulted in less overhead absorption.
+Gross margin percentage declined from 28.1% in the fourth quarter of fiscal 2008 to 23.0% in the fourth quarter of fiscal 2009.
+The decline in gross profit levels was primarily due to higher warranty costs in the fourth quarter of fiscal 2009 and the impact of lower than expected net sales, which resulted in less overhead absorption or excess capacity.

-Selling and general and administrative costs increased 4.7% in the fourth quarter of fiscal year 2008 to \$22.8 million as compared to \$21.8 million in the fourth quarter of fiscal year 2007.
-The increases were primarily due to higher costs of infrastructure, including personnel, depreciation, facilities and information systems costs, which were offset by lower bad debt costs.
+Selling and general and administrative costs declined by 3.9% in the fourth quarter of fiscal 2009 to \$21.9 million as compared to \$22.8 million in the fourth quarter of fiscal 2008.
+The decline results from lower payroll and benefits costs due to the classification of certain sales and services staff into costs of goods sold as described above, lower costs of travel and entertainment as described above, offset by an increase in bad debt expense as described above.

-Product development costs increased by 31.4% in the fourth quarter of fiscal year 2008 to \$5.9 million as compared to \$4.5 in the fourth quarter of fiscal year 2007.
-The increase was due to a greater emphasis put on product development in the fourth quarter of fiscal year 2008 due to the lower level of contract revenues as compared to total engineering overhead.
+Product development costs declined by 22.0% in the fourth quarter of fiscal 2009 to \$4.6 million as compared to \$5.9 million in the fourth quarter of fiscal 2008.
+The decrease was due to in part to a change in estimated accruals for patent fees of approximately \$0.4 million and a greater emphasis on product development as opposed to contract costs in the fourth quarter of fiscal 2008.

-Net interest income increased to \$0.3 million in the fourth quarter of fiscal year 2008 from a net interest expense of \$0.1 million.
+Net interest income increased to \$0.4 million in the fourth quarter of fiscal 2009 from a net interest expense of \$0.3 million in the fourth quarter of fiscal 2008.
 The increase was due primarily to lower levels of interest expense resulting from less debt outstanding and lower interest rates.